varigence/docs/bimlflex/reference-documentation/AzureErrorSasToken.md

 # Error SAS Token

-A Storage access SAS Token to use when accessing the Blob storage.
+The storage access SAS Token to use when accessing the error file Blob storage.

 Use a separate development environment and manage production keys outside the BimlFlex metadata